Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 The Trio and Sandy The Storm Of The Shore

-Samson was a friendly and gentle giant and sat prominent, almost regal by his master’s side.
+Samson was a friendly and gentle giant and sat prominent, almost regal by his master's side.
 This gorgeous pup kept watch over his keeper like an angel on duty; he was at the same time super lovable.
 He welcomed the interested people who would approach him with gracious glee.
-The beautiful white, brown, and black patched coat was attractive, not to mention his size, which caught the passerby's attention.
+The beautiful white, brown, and black patched coat were attractive, not to mention his size, which caught passersby's attention.
 A young child would wander up to Samson, he would shake his head, and his long generous fur would fly up in the breeze and then lay back down and in place.
 After a fair shake, he would reach his nose for his toy ball and nudge it toward the attentive child to engage in a game of toss.
 It was a sweet, childlike interaction, and one Samson would only engage in with the children on the boardwalk.
-These two amigos, Sid and Samson, never apart from one another.
+These two amigos, Sid and Samson, are never apart.
 They were a team.

 Sid had formed his affections for wine bottle art as it was a way to connect to his illustrious past.
 He had come to the New Jersey shore area as a young man looking for work.
-He felt his chances favorable if he could go to a vineyard and offer his skill and physical capabilities to the winery owners.
+He felt his chances favorable if he could go to a vineyard and offer the winery owners his skill and physical capabilities.
 Renault Winery was well known for providing labor and other positions in the summer months.
-Sid felt confident he could do well in this environment as his family was Italian.
+Sid felt confident he could do well in this environment as his Italian family.
 His ancestors were winery workers; his grandfather even owned a small vineyard in Italy.

 Sid was familiar with the clamoring of neighborhood ladies as they hollered after one another's children.
 The boy was often delivered to his young mother by one of the Italian grandmothers on the block.
 The young man's ear was secure and held between an older woman's wrinkled and yet stiff, firm fingers.
 Sid was one of the many boys who would finish the chores and then meet up in the alleyways for a stickball pickup game.